1914 Auto Chemical FIRE TRUCK ACCIDENT

 Packing a storm surge of 12-15 feet and winds of more than 120 mph, the Category 3 hurricane caused $400,000,000 ($7.3 billion in today’s dollars) in property damage, according to the National Oceanic and Atmospheric Administration.

-This photo shows a view of the water flowing past the washed-out Eighth Street bridge in Greeneville.
 Info & Photo Source 1, the Hurricane Views ~ September 21, 1938 book provides a detailed account of the effect of the 1938 hurricane on Norwich.

 *Place cursor over images to magnify

-The photo shows how present-day Howard T. Brown Park looked after the hurricane struck.
+This photo shows how present-day Howard T. Brown Park looked after the hurricane struck.

 The photo shows Captain Howell of the Salvation Army lending a had on flooded Franklin Street.
 On September 21, 1938, the region suffered a monster hurricane.
 Tragically underestimated, the hurricane barged into the region with little warning, killing nearly 600 people in New England and destroying 9,000 homes and businesses and 2,600 boats.